seansfkelley/seansfkelley.github.io/_posts/2025-08-18-london-recommendations.md

 - Bone Daddies: ramen, in particular, the dipping ramen which I've never seen anywhere else, and the Soho one is the original.
 - Pick & Cheese: sushi belt cheese.
 Also nearby the famous Neal's Yard Dairy so you can just... buy cheese.
 To eat.
 - Dishoom: the Indian restaurant on every "best Indian in London" list.
 It is good, though.
+- Lahore Kebab House: recommended by Meera Sodha in [this interview](https://msmarmitelover.com/2017/01/in-conversation-with-meera-sodha-andre.html) (and [previously on her site](https://web.archive.org/web/20210801031009/http://meerasodha.com/where-to-eat/uk/)).
+Was excellently delicious, but the next day was not so great.
+- Gunpowder: also recommended by Meera Sodha.
+Trendy and and a little fusion-y.
 - Abeno: okonomiyaki/teppanyaki place right next to the British Museum.
 - Savory pie, in general: the one I would have recommended had the chef die (!) while I was there last.
 (I don't know if this is the same thing as a hand pie.)